sagarp-c/sagarp-c/README.md

 ## ⚒️ What I'm Working On Now

-- 📱 Building useful tools for students and travelers
+- 📱 Building simple, meaningful tools to solve everyday problems
 - 📚 Making content to help engineering aspirants in Kerala
 - 🔍 Exploring basics of AI, security, Web3, and product thinking (step by step!)